an2n/semver-auto/README.md

 Change-Driven Versioning: The script intelligently determines the appropriate version change (major, minor, or patch) based on the nature of the changes in the dependencies.
 This makes versioning more reflective of the impact of updates on the project.

-- The MAJOR version is increased for any breaking change implementation.
+- MAJOR version: Elevated for breaking changes in dependencies.
-- The MINOR version is increased when introducing new features or functionalities.
+- MINOR version: Raised when introducing new features or functionalities in dependencies.
-- The PATCH version is increased for bug fixes.
+- PATCH version: Bumped for bug fixes in dependencies.

-<sup>\* A private Node.js project typically sets the "private" attribute in its package.json to true, [see reference](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#private).</sup>
+<sup>\* A private Node.js project can set the "private" attribute in its package.json to true, [see reference](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#private).</sup>

 ## Options